quicwg/base-drafts/draft-ietf-quic-tls.md

 If the packet can be decrypted and authenticated using the updated key and IV, then the keys the endpoint uses for packet protection are also updated.
-The next packet sent by the endpoint will then use the new keys.
+The next packet sent by the endpoint MUST then use the new keys.
+Once an endpoint has sent a packet encrypted with a given key phase, it MUST NOT send a packet encrypted with a strictly older key phase.

 An endpoint does not always need to send packets when it detects that its peer has updated keys.
 The next packet that it sends will simply use the new keys.